 What Is the Severe Behavior Disorders Program?

-A major focus of the Severe Behavior Disorders Program in the Center for Autism Spectrum Disorders is to provide specialized services to children with autism and other developmental disabilities who display destructive behavior, such as, aggression, self-injury, pica, or property destruction.
+A major focus of the Severe Behavior Disorders Program is to provide specialized services to children with autism and other developmental disabilities who display destructive behavior, such as, aggression, self-injury, pica, or property destruction.
 These problems occur in about 10–15% of children with developmental disabilities.
 Children displaying severe behavior problems may:

 - pose significant health risks to self and others;